Paycom Center: Arena information

 The 581000 sqft facility seats up to 19,711 on three seating levels with a fourth added during concerts and features 3,380 club seats, seven party suites, and 49 private suites.
-It is located immediately across the street from the Cox Convention Center, a marketing point often used by city officials (since Cox Center itself has a 15,000-seat arena).
 It also features The OLD NO. 7 Club, a full-service restaurant and bar.
 Several other exclusive dining options are also available at The Pub, a 1,576 sqft "Irish Pub" themed bar, and at The Courtside Club, a 6,198 sqft restaurant and lounge area, as well as at the Victory Club, Sunset Carvery, and the new Terrace Lounges.

 Improvements

-On March 4, 2008, the citizens of Oklahoma City passed a $121.6 million initiative designed to renovate and expand the Chesapeake Energy Arena and to build a practice facility for the relocated Seattle SuperSonics team which is now known as the Oklahoma City Thunder.
+On March 4, 2008, the citizens of Oklahoma City passed a $121.6 million initiative designed to renovate and expand the Paycom Center and to build a practice facility for the relocated Seattle SuperSonics team which is now known as the Oklahoma City Thunder.
 Financing consists of a temporary 15-month, 1-cent sales tax that will be paid by Oklahoma City residents and shoppers beginning January 1, 2009.

 The city held the temporary tax initiative in March 2008 to facilitate the relocation of the NBA's Seattle SuperSonics or another relocation franchise.
-It is expected that the refurbishment will turn the Chesapeake Energy Arena into a top-tier NBA facility.
+It is expected that the refurbishment will turn the Paycom Center into a top-tier NBA facility.

-Some of the planned upgrades to the Chesapeake Energy Arena include upscale restaurants, clubs, additional suites (including so-called 'bunker suites'), office space, Kid's Zone, additional concessions, flooring upgrades, an integrated video and scoring system from Daktronics, view lounges, and upgraded 'general use' locker rooms.
+Some of the planned upgrades to the Paycom Center include upscale restaurants, clubs, additional suites (including so-called 'bunker suites'), office space, Kid's Zone, additional concessions, flooring upgrades, an integrated video and scoring system from Daktronics, view lounges, and upgraded 'general use' locker rooms.
 NBA specific amenities include 'NBA ONLY' locker rooms and facilities, a practice court, media broadcast facilities, lighting, and sound, an NBA press room, an onsite NBA and team store, and ticket/staff rooms.
 It is anticipated that the Oklahoma City Thunder team will lease the new office space.

 Renovation work on the arena was delayed due to a sales tax receipt shortfall during the 2008–10 economic crisis; eventual tax receipts totaled $103.5 million rather than the projected $121 million.
 The shortfall was accommodated by revising plans for certain features of the arena expansion project, including limiting the size of a new glass entryway, and eliminating a practice court planned for above the delivery entrance of the arena.
 Major construction work on the arena expansion was also delayed from the summer of 2010 to the summer of 2011.
 Similar revisions were made to the plans for the Thunder's separate practice facility, for a total cost savings of approximately $14 million.
 The Thunder's practice facility completion date was similarly pushed back to approximately March 2011.

+In September 2023, a new round of renovations came to the arena, including a new 28,000-pound scoreboard with wraparound video display that cost $7.5 million.